Skip to content

 Example username=DB_USER,password=DB_PASS;api_key=STRIPE_KEY

-Maps Vault secret fields to environment variable names.
+Maps OpenBao secret fields to environment variable names.
 Semicolons separate mapping groups (one per secret path), commas separate individual field=VAR mappings within a group.
 See Annotations Reference for detailed format documentation.

 Process Wrapping